andrasq/node-qyaml/README.md

 Limitations
 -----------

-- names must not contain colon-space `": "` char pair
+- names must not contain colon-space `": "` char pairs
+- names that begin with or end with whitespace must be quoted (in JSON compatible format)
+- comments are not retained

 YAML Syntax